- Email me

 NEWS If you’re at the London Book Fair on Wednesday this week, drop by the Kobo stand where I’ll be Writer In Residence!
 This is a rather astonishing development and I’m still pinching myself, but I’ll write a roundup post afterwards where I can indulge the ‘wow’ moment and hopefully say something useful too.
 Navigate your way to stand Y505 in the digital zone between 2.30 and 3pm on Wednesday 17th April (or instruct your nose to find coffee because it’s near the cafe).

-authors, beginners, books, crime fiction, entertainment, fiction, Fix and Finish With Confidence, having ideas, how to write a book, how to write a novel, ideas, inspiration, Kobo, literature, London Book Fair 2013, My Memories of a Future Life, Nail Your Novel: Why Writers Abandon Books and How You Can Draft, novelist, novelists, novels, Planning, publishing, Roz Morris, self-publishing, starting to write, writing, writing a novel - Nail Your Novel, writing life
+authors, beginners, books, crime fiction, entertainment, fiction, Fix and Finish With Confidence, having ideas, how to write a book, how to write a novel, ideas, inspiration, Kobo, literature, London Book Fair 2013, My Memories of a Future Life, novelist, novelists, novels, Planning, publishing, Roz Morris, self-publishing, starting to write, writing, writing a novel - Nail Your Novel, Writing Characters Who'll Keep Readers Captivated: Nail Your Novel, writing life

 How exact do story milestones have to be?
 I did a lot of planning and put them in the ‘right’ points in the story (25% for the first turning point, half way for the midpoint, 75% for the second turning point).
 But they’re off by 1-2k words.
 Will the story feel unbalanced?
 Or should I keep trimming and adding?